Barney A. Schlinger: Estrogen Synthesis in Brain

+Neurosteroidogenesis

 Schlinger has found evidence, especially in the songbird brain, that hormonal steroids could be synthesized directly in the brain itself.
 Members of his lab have found expression and, in many cases, activity of enzymes and transporters required for steroid synthesis from cholesterol.
 His research over the years has not only added considerable evidence to support the concept of functional neurosteroidogenesis but also extended our appreciation of how neurosteroids control natural animal neural function and behavior.

-- Physiology of Elaborate Animal Courtship
+Physiology of Elaborate Animal Courtship

-Schlinger has developed an animal model, the golden-collared manakin (Manacus vitellinus) of Panama, for investigating the hormonal, neural and muscular control of complex vertebrate behavior.
-This work spans tropical field behavioral ecology with organ level physiology and molecular and cellular biology.
-The bird is an especially important model because the males perform a physically elaborate courtship display.
-As a suboscine songbird their behavior and its neurohormonal basis can be directly compared to the very well-studied group of oscine songbirds.
-His studies of the extraordinary and physically challenging courtship of male Manacus species has revealed unique specializations in skeletal and muscle anatomy as well as that of endocrine, neural and muscle physiology.
-Sequencing of this manakin genome together with efforts to promote genomic sequencing of other manakins, makes these birds now a key animal clade for using molecular genetic approaches to understand the evolution and development of complex social systems and behavior and the physiology underlying behavior.
+Schlinger has developed an animal model, the golden-collared manakin (Manacus vitellinus) of Panama, for investigating the hormonal, neural, and muscular control of vertebrate behavior.
+This work spans tropical field behavioral ecology, organ-level physiology, and molecular and cellular biology.
+The bird is a useful model because the males perform a physically complex courtship display.
+As a suboscine songbird, its behavior and neurohormonal basis can be compared directly to the well-studied group of oscine songbirds.
+His studies of the courtship displays of male Manacus species have identified specializations in skeletal and muscle anatomy, as well as in endocrine, neural, and muscle physiology.
+Sequencing of the manakin genome, together with efforts to support genomic sequencing of other manakin species, has made these birds a clade used for molecular genetic approaches to studying the evolution and development of social systems, behavior, and the physiology underlying behavior.